 What is Workers’ Compensation?

-Before we dive into the specifics of contractors’ eligibility for workers’ compensation, let’s first define what workers’ compensation entails.
+Before defining contractors’ eligibility for workers’ compensation, let’s first define what workers’ compensation entails.
 Workers’ compensation is a state-mandated insurance program that provides both medical care and wage replacement benefits to employees who suffer work-related injuries or illnesses.

 Essentially, it’s a system that allows employees to receive compensation for medical expenses, lost wages, disability, and rehabilitation services while protecting Texas employers from potential lawsuits related to workplace injuries.
 Many times, independent contractors do not carry workers’ compensation.